mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 things – it just means that they rarely have the personnel skilled enough to man specialist bays like those.
-Beside the commonplace bullet wound or cutlass gash, med bays are also home to the pharmaceutical storage bins and any dietary supplements, health- enhancers or combat drugs the unit might keep.
+Beside the commonplace bullet wound or cutlass gash, med bays are also home to the pharmaceutical storage bins and any dietary supplements, health-enhancers or combat drugs the unit might keep.
 Every unit base should keep a med bay, medic on hand or not, even if just to have someplace to keep their trauma patches and anti-pox vaccines.